SalishSeaCast/docs/particles/quantitative.rst

 * Once again, you must remake and install ariane.
 * You'll also need to make sure that :kbd:`key_alltracers` and :kbd:`key_computesigma` are :kbd:`.TRUE.` and :kbd:`zsigma` are defined in your namelist.
 * Now particles will be initialized with salinity less than 29.
-* There are other examples of useful criteri in :file:`mod_criter0.f90`.
+* There are other examples of useful criteria in :file:`mod_criter0.f90`.
 * Once again, the output of :file:`stats.txt` will be different.
 Here is an example of part of :file:`stats.txt`:

 .. code-block:: fortran